joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 ><sup>11</sup> Dear friends, I urge you as strangers and exiles to abstain from sinful desires that wage war against the soul.
 >
 ><sup>12</sup> Conduct yourselves honorably among the Gentiles, so that when they slander you as evildoers, they will observe your good works and will glorify God on the day he visits.

+>Psalm 51:4 (CSB) <span class="bgy">Against you—you alone—I have sinned and done this evil in your sight.
+So you are right when you pass sentence; you are blameless when you judge.